dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 Update-Database AddNewTables
 ```

+Note that this can be used to roll back to an earlier migration as well.

+> [!WARNING]
+> Please take note of potential data loss scenarios.

 ***

-Note that this can be used to roll back to an earlier migration as well. *Please take note of potential data loss scenarios.*

 For more information on applying migrations via the command-line tools, see the [EF Core tools reference](xref:core/miscellaneous/cli/index).

 ## Apply migrations at runtime

 It's possible for the application itself to apply migrations programmatically, typically during startup.
-While productive for local development and testing of migrations, this approach is inappropriate for management of production databases:
+While productive for local development and testing of migrations, this approach is inappropriate for managing production databases, for the following reasons:

 * If multiple instances of your application are running, both applications could attempt to apply the migration concurrently and fail (or worse, cause data corruption).
 * Similarly, if an application is accessing the database while another application migrates it, this can cause severe issues.
-* This requires the application to have elevated access to modify the database schema.
+* The application must have elevated access to modify the database schema.
 It's generally good practice to limit the application's database permissions in production.
 * It's important to be able to roll back an applied migration in case of an issue.
 The other strategies provide this easily and out of the box.
 * The SQL commands are applied directly by the program, without giving the developer a change to inspect or modify them.
 This can be dangerous in a production environment.

-To apply migrations programmatically, call `myDbContext.Database.Migrate()`.
+To apply migrations programmatically, call `context.Database.Migrate()`.
 For example, a typical ASP.NET application can do the following:

 ```c#
 public static void Main(string[] args)